 Dec 25th Christmas Day

-Although Christmas isn’t celebrated in the entire country, it does seem to be celebrated in cities like Kathmandu and Pokhara.
-I always laugh because I tend to be in the U.S. for Christmas and all my Nepali friends send me texts or call to wish me a Merry Christmas.
+Although Christmas isn’t celebrated in the entire country, it is celebrated in cities like Kathmandu and Pokhara.
+I always laugh because I tend to be in the U.S. for Christmas and all my Nepali friends (who are Hindu and Buddhist) send me texts or call to wish me a Merry Christmas.
+They even post family photos wearing matching Christmas pajamas in front of their Christmas tree.
+You gotta love that they don’t just tolerate every religion in Nepal, they embrace them with open arms.

 Dec 30th Tamu Losar